 Acute Cardiac Care

-A series of concise and interactive online events covering the full spectrum of biomarkers.
+A series of concise online events covering the full spectrum of biomarkers.

 Each talk is followed by an editorial article published in the European Heart Journal - Acute CardioVascular Care.